sc-ventures/cloudbreak-documentation/docs/aws-data.md

 ## Access Data on S3

+Amazon S3 is not supported as a default file system, but access to data in Amazon S3 is possible via the s3a connector.

 #### Prerequisites

 To use S3 storage, you must have one or more S3 buckets on your AWS account.
 For instructions on how to create a bucket on S3, refer to [AWS documentation](http://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html).